orenbenkiki/flameview/README.md

       --minpercent PERCENT  The minimal percent of the entries to display;
                             default: 0.1 (1/1000 of the total)
-      --sortby SORT_KEY     How to sort nodes: name (default) - lexicographically, counts - by the counted data
+      --sortby SORT_KEY     How to sort nodes: name (default) - lexicographically, size - by the size data
       --inverted            If specified, generate an inverted (icicles) graph.
       --title TITLE         An optional title for the HTML document; default:
                             "Flame Graph" or "Icicle Graph"
-      --countname NAME      The name of the counted data; default: "samples".
+      --sizename NAME       The name of the size data; default: "samples".
       --nodefaultcss        If specified, the default appearance CSS is omitted, probably to avoid interfering with --addcss
       --addcss CSS          The name of a CSS file to embed into the output HTML --colors PALETTE      The color palette to use, subset of flamegraph.pl;
                             default: "hot", other choices: mem, io, red, green, blue, aqua, yellow, purple, orange
+      --seed SEED           An optional seed for repeatable random color generation; default: None
       --strict              If specified, abort with an error on invalid input lines.
       --output HTML         The HTML file to write; default: "-", write to standard output
-      --version             Print the version information (0.1-b2) and exit
+      --version             Print the version information (0.1-b4) and exit

     INPUT: A flamegraph file.
 Each line must be in the format: